superfluidity/RDCL3D/README.md

 RDCL 3D is a web framework for the design of NFV services and components.
 The framework allows editing, validating, visualizing the descriptors of services and components both textually and graphically.

-The platform is designed with a modular approach, allowing developers to �plug in� the support for new models (project types).
+The platform is designed with a modular approach, allowing developers to "plug in" the support for new models (project types).
 Currently supported project types are:

 * ETSI Release 2 NS and VNF descriptors